Alan-Rodz/SGBReact/README.md

 library to better manage itself.
 Originally this was a project I did in school, but the previous version was much more reduced in actual functionality (e.g. it lacked authentication).
-This version was thus developed to see what a more complete version of the project would look like.
+This version was thus developed to see what a more complete iteration of the project would look like.

 # Architecture Summary
 The application is built with NextJS, which provides the required